kenlies/advent_of_code_2023/README.md

 My solutions for AoC 2023

-Done in c++
+Done in C++

-There are separate files for part 1 and part 2: main1.cpp & main2.cpp respectively
+As the name suggests, we get a new set of coding problems every day as the advent of that day.
+There is part 1 and part 1 for each day.
+I tried to complete both parts, but as we approached the holidays, some of the part 2's took way too much time to get done.
+As such, some days only include part 1.

-I did this to get more familiar with c++ & problems related to coding
+I did this to get more familiar with C++ & problems related to coding.